K-N-Nithin-Kumar/Saltstack-Basics/README.md

 We can browse through all the available execution functions related to disk management on all the Salt Minions that are connected to the Salt Master using ```salt '*' sys.list_functions disk ```command.
 To view functions for other modules, you can replace disk with the given module name in the above command.

+# Salt Stack Advanced

+## Salt States

+Remote execution is a big time saver, but it has some shortcomings.
+Most tasks you perform are a combination of many commands, tests, and operations, each with their own nuances and points-of-failure.
+Often an attempt is made to combine all of these steps into a central shell script, but these quickly get unwieldy and introduce their own headaches.

+To solve this, SaltStack configuration management lets you create a re-usable configuration template, called a state, that describes everything required to put a system component or application into a known configuration.

+Let's say you want to configure an Apache web server to host a website.
+To do this manually, you would need to install Apache, create a virtual host file for the website, configure Apache to serve the website, and start the Apache service.
+This can be time-consuming and error-prone, especially when you need to configure multiple web servers.

+To automate this process, you can use Salt States.
+A Salt State is like a recipe for configuring a system.
+You define the desired state of the system, and Salt takes care of the rest.

+States are much easier to understand when you see them in action, so let’s make one.
+States are described using YAML, and are simple to create and read.

+## Create a Salt State to Install the apache2 Package

+To install the apache2 package on a system using Salt, you can create a state file that uses the ```pkg.installed``` state module.
+Here are the steps to create this state file: